Table of Contents

 namecard

-EasyAR will recognize and track this image and overlay virtual objects.
+EasyAR will recognize and track this image, overlaying virtual objects.

 Note

-Some features cannot be run in the editor by connecting to the camera but can be run on a mobile device.
-Examples that cannot be used in the editor will display a pop-up window indicating startup failure.
+Some features cannot connect to the camera in the editor but can run on mobile devices.
+Examples unusable in the editor will display a startup failure popup.

 Modify player configuration

-In the Unity menu, go to File > Build Settings > Player Settings, click the Android icon to bring up the corresponding settings for the Android platform.
+In the Unity menu File > Build Settings > Player Settings, click the Android icon to access Android platform settings.

 switchtoandroid

-• Change the Package Name to the Package Name displayed on the License Key page
+• Modify Package Name to match the Package Name displayed on the License Key page

 androidPackageName